bdg221/qosf_task/README.md

 U3(13/7 pi, 11/26 pi, 7/25 pi)

 ## Final Thoughts
 It is very interesting that all of the times the parameters were successfully found, there was always a slight phase angle appearing in IBM Composer even though all equivalency tests passed.
-Also, I found it interesting that the `minimize` function consistely found parameters resulting in a high fidelity.
+Also, I found it interesting that the `minimize` function consistently found parameters resulting in a high unitary matrix fidelity.
 Also, it was expected that the count comparison would be the most inefficient and least likely to be successful and both expectations proved true.

 # How to Duplicate Results
 To duplicate the results, perform a `git clone` of the repository.
 Navigate to the `qosf_task directory`.
 Make sure that `uv` is installed on the machine and run `uv sync`.
-Open the project in VS Code and open [task1.ipynb](task1.ipynb) selecting the virtual environment, `.venv`, (created during the `uv sync` command) as the Python interpretter.
+Open the project in VS Code and open [task1.ipynb](task1.ipynb) selecting the virtual environment, `.venv`, (created during the `uv sync` command) as the Python interpreter.
 At this point, you should be able to run the notebook.